A separable and asymptotic-preserving dynamical low-rank method for the Vlasov-Poisson-Fokker-Planck system: Numerical experiments

 Let $\|\cdot\|_{L^1_{x,v}}$ denote the discrete $L^1$ norm in phase space induced by the $(x,v)$ grid and $\|\cdot\|_{L^1_v}$ the corresponding $L^1$ norm in $v$ at fixed $x$.
 To measure the convergence rate in time, we consider a sequence of time steps

 and for each $k$ we evolve the scheme up to a fixed final time $T$ with time step $\Delta t_k$.
-The time-discretization error at level $k$ is defined by the difference between two successive time steps,
+The time-discretization error at level $k$ is defined by \modifysecond{the difference, at the same final time $T$, between two complete simulations carried out independently with two successive time-step sizes $\Delta t_k$ and $\Delta t_{k+1}=\Delta t_k/2$,}

 If the scheme is $p$th-order accurate in time, then for small $\Delta t_k$ one expects $\mathcal E_{\Delta t_k}(T)\approx C\,(\Delta t_k)^p$, so the slope of $\mathcal E_{\Delta t_k}(T)$ versus $\Delta t_k$ on a log--log plot reflects the observed convergence rate $p$.